Table of Contents

 Other studies have yielded similar results.
 A study published in Lasers in Medical Science used a double-blind, randomized, placebo-controlled experiment that found infrared light decreased inflammatory markers after exercise by water polo athletes.
 A 2019 experiment also published in Lasers in Medical Science and using a randomized, crossover, double-blinded, placebo-controlled trial found that using red light therapy prior to a soccer match decreased the likelihood of developing hamstring injuries.

-While research is quite clear that red light therapy seems to offer a protective effect against muscle damage during exercise, it also strongly indicates that it reduces muscle fatigue.
+While research is quite clear that red light therapy seems to offer a protective effect against muscle damage during exercise, it also strongly indicates that it actually improves muscle performance during activity.
 This would extend the potential length of a workout while improving joint stability and safety during exercise.

 Research published in Lasers in Medical Science in 2009 showed that using red light therapy prior to exercise reduced the onset of muscle fatigue.
 A 2014 study published in Photomedicine and Laser Surgery showed that the use of infrared light during rest intervals while exercising increased resistance to muscle fatigue.
 In 2019, research in the International Journal of Sports Physiology and Performance showed that red light therapy increased the time it took for competitive cyclists to begin feeling exhausted.